eastend-street/portfolio/works/codeo.md

 ## What is Codeo?
-Codeo is a website to search programming video from YouTube.
-You can search programming YouTube video by each category such as React, Python and etc.
+Codeo is a website where you can search for programming videos from YouTube.
+You can search for programming videos by each category such as React, Python, and etc.

 ## Technologies
-Developed all of the service, frontend, design and calling YouTube API.

 - React.js
 - React Hooks